 I tested positive for COVID-19, felt better, but now feel worse.
 I don't feel well at all and am really struggling to breathe.
 Can you come help me?

 COVID-19 can evolve over time and many people, particularly those who are unvaccinated, may require hospitalization.
 If your illness is lasting more than 10 days, or you worsen at around the 7-10 day mark, it is very important that you are evaluated at a medical facility such as your primary care physician's office, an urgent care, or emergency room at a hospital, because people can develop COVID-19 pneumonia.
 House calls would not be right for you.

 If you have a life-threatening emergency (like a heart attack, stroke, or seizure) or you are struggling to breathe and in severe respiratory distress because of COVID-19, you need to go to the emergency room at a hospital, and calling 911 is the better idea.

 I have health insurance.
 Do you accept health insurance?

+No, I see patients outside of their health insurance and cannot process claims for house calls.
+I am considered out-of-network for private health insurance.
+I also no longer file claims with Medicare.
 I can give you an itemized receipt for you to submit to your insurance company, if you choose.
 They may or may not reimburse you back directly.
 Please verify your own health insurance benefits, as I cannot guarantee their payment.